oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 #### Test neutron services

-Specific scenarios will be added later, for now these test cases should be fine: [Testing ovirt-neutron integration](Features/OSN_Integration#Testing)
+More scenarios can be taken from [Testing ovirt-neutron integration](Features/OSN_Integration#Testing)

 ### Open Issues